-The compound is also known to stimulate appetite (informally known as "the munchies") and induce a relaxed state, as well has having effects on the person's sense of smell, hearing and eyesight.
+The compound is also known to stimulate appetite (informally known as "the munchies") and induce a relaxed state, as well as other effects on sense of smell, hearing, and eyesight.
 THC can also cause fatigue.
-In some people, THC may reduce symptoms of aggression.
+In some people, THC may reduce aggression.

-Some limited studies have shown that THC shows promise for the treatment of nausea and vomiting - it may have antiemetic qualities that make it helpful as an adjunct therapy for people undergoing chemotherapy or other treatment where nausea can be a side effect.
+Some studies have shown that THC shows promise for the treatment of nausea and vomiting - it may have antiemetic qualities that make it helpful for people undergoing chemotherapy or other treatment where nausea can be a side effect.

-Marijuana can be smoked, inhaled through vapor, brewed as a tea, applied as a balm or eaten in a brownie or chocolate bar.
+Marijuana can be smoked, inhaled through vapor, brewed as a tea, applied as a balm, or eaten in products such as brownies or chocolate bars.

 Effects of marijuana

 THC and other cannabinoids in marijuana are similar to cannabinoids produced by the body.
-These endogenous cannabinoids act like neurotransmitters that send chemical messages between nerve cells (neurons) throughout the nervous system.
+These natural cannabinoids act like neurotransmitters that send chemical messages between nerve cells (neurons) throughout the nervous system.

-Neurotransmitters affect brain areas involved in memory, thinking, concentration, movement, coordination and sensory and time perception as well as pleasure.
+Neurotransmitters affect brain areas involved in memory, thinking, concentration, movement, coordination, sensory and time perception, as well as pleasure.
 The receptors that respond to these cannabinoids also respond to THC, which can alter and disrupt normal brain function.

-THC has been seen to affect the hippocampus and orbitofrontal cortex - areas of the brain that control memory creation and attention.
-THC also disrupts the function of the cerebellum and basal ganglia, adversely affecting balance, posture, coordination and reaction time, which can make it unsafe for a person using marijuana to drive a car, operate heavy machinery or engage in sports or other potentially dangerous physical activities.
+THC has been shown to affect the hippocampus and orbitofrontal cortex - areas of the brain that control memory creation and attention.
+THC also disrupts the function of the cerebellum and basal ganglia, adversely affecting balance, posture, coordination, and reaction time, which can make it unsafe for a person using marijuana to drive a car, operate heavy machinery, or engage in sports or other potentially dangerous physical activities.

-This agent also stimulates certain cannabinoid receptors that increase the release of dopamine, a neurotransmitter related to feelings of pleasure.
-This effect, common to many drugs of misuse (including heroin, cocaine, amphetamine and nicotine), may be the basis of its reinforcing properties and its recreational use.
+THC also stimulates certain cannabinoid receptors that increase the release of dopamine, a neurotransmitter related to feelings of pleasure.
+This effect, common to many drugs of misuse (including heroin, cocaine, amphetamine, and nicotine), may be the basis of its reinforcing properties and its recreational use.
 The effect is reversed by naloxone, suggesting an opioid link.

 When cannabis is consumed for recreational purposes, the following effects are possible:

-- Subjective change in perception - marijuana can have slight hallucinogenic effects, making users see reality in a distorted way
+- Change in perception - marijuana can have slight hallucinogenic effects, making users see reality in a distorted way

 - Alteration in mood - some may experience euphoria, become more animated, while others enter a state of relaxation